YifanJiang233/Deep_BSDE_solver/README.md

 [1] E, W., Han, J., and Jentzen, A. Deep learning-based numerical methods for high-dimensional parabolic partial differential equations and backward stochastic differential equations, Communications in Mathematics and Statistics, 5, 349–380 (2017).

-[2] Jiang,Y., Li, J. Convergence of the deep bsde method for fbsdes with non-lipschitz coefficients.
+[2] Jiang, Y., Li, J. Convergence of the deep BSDE method for FBSDEs with non-lipschitz coefficients, Probability, Uncertainty and Quantitative Risk, 6 (4), 391-408 (2021).